frankframework/charts/charts/frank-console/README.md

 ## Notable changes

-### 0.3.0

-The common chart and its templates have been removed.
-Making this the main chart for other Frank!Framework-based charts.

-`.Values.frank` has been changed to `.Values.application`.

-The `.Values.connections.jdbc` and `.Values.connections.jms` have been changed to `.Values.application.resources` and have a different structure.
-It generates a `resources.yml` for the Frank!Framework.
-This is to allow for more flexibility.

-A new chart has been added, called `frank-console`.
-This is a web application that allows you to manage multiple instances of Frank!Framework from a single console.
-It is disabled by default, but can be enabled by setting `.Values.console.enabled` to `true`.

-All probes have been added to the values, making it possible to configure then separately.
-This could be useful if you want to make use of the new health endpoints.

 ### 0.2.10

 The name of the chart has been renamed (frankframework) to match the project, organisation and Docker image.